codenamejason/vp-node-assessment/README.md

 ```

 ###Considerations
 - We'll need to make 4 remote HTTP requests to form your server's response.
+What's the most efficient way to do this?
 What async patterns can we make use of to avoid callback hell?
 - How should we handle errors?
 - How can we ensure that our log file operations are efficient?